 Semi Format: Sprite Animation

 Each sprite animation is defined by one file.
-The recommended extension is .semi.anim
+The recommended extension is .semi.anim.
+This file must reference an already loaded sprite collection by ID.

-To use these in your mods, you would put the relevant files in your mod's resources
+To use these in your mods, you would put the relevant files in your mod's resources folder, and then use the LoadSpriteAnimation(string path) method to load them

 Format